rrnyquist/ebenezer/_Scripture/ESV/49_Ephesians.md

 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them. ^0210

-Therefore remember that at one time you Gentiles in the flesh, called the uncircumcision by what is called the circumcision, which is made in the flesh by hands — ^0211
+Therefore remember that at one time you Gentiles in the flesh, called the uncircumcision by what is called the circumcision, which is made in the flesh by hands-- ^0211

 remember that you were at that time separated from Christ, alienated from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world. ^0212